- Academic Integrity

 Failure to adhere to these policies is a violation of the College of Nursing Professionalism Policy and may result in disciplinary action under University guidelines.

 The UofSC College of Nursing sets forth its essential eligibility requirements for its nursing program by citing the core performance standards.
 The standards describe requirements in six dimensions of ability/performance (see below).
-An example would be if a student's condition requires that they use a crutch, walker, can or arm cast, they will not be allowed to participate in clinical activity until the student submits a statement from their provider of care stating they may resume all activities without any assistive devices.
+An example would be if a student's condition requires that they use a crutch, walker, cane or arm cast, they will not be allowed to participate in clinical activity until the student submits a statement from their provider of care stating they may resume all activities without any assistive devices.
+Student is able to maintain necessary and required personal protective equipment (PPE) for circumstances or timeframes required within the facility.

 Standard 1.
 Critical Thinking and Related Mental Abilities: Must have critical thinking ability sufficient for clinical judgment.
 Examples of necessary functional abilities associated with this standard include (not an all-inclusive list): Has the ability to interpret, investigate, communicate, and comprehend complex situations; identify cause and effect relative to clinical situations under varying degrees of stress; must be able to read and comprehend detailed charts, reports, journal articles, books, etc.; and capable of performing all arithmetic functions (addition, subtraction, multiplication, division, ratios, and simple algebraic equations).